 - carrying out due diligence on major tier 1 suppliers to ensure their understanding of and compliance with UK anti-slavery law as well as any related applicable laws in their country of operation;

 - requiring suppliers to commit to compliance with the GLORY Supplier Code of Conduct.
 This code includes, amongst other requirements, a prohibition on forced labour, inhuman treatment, child labour and discrimination and a requirement for the payment of appropriate wages, restrictions on working hours and respect for employees’ rights to freedom of association;

 - monitoring compliance by requiring customer-facing or supplier-facing employees of GLORY to review and confirm their compliance with our Legal Code of Conduct every year;

 - training relevant employees who have responsibility for our supply chain and procurement about the risk and process for ensuring there is no slavery and human trafficking within GLORY’s supply chains;

-- ensuring GLORY has suitable contractual undertakings from our third party suppliers as to their compliance with the law in this area; and
+- ensuring GLORY has suitable contractual undertakings from our third-party suppliers as to their compliance with the law in this area;

 - having a dedicated compliance team which consists of professionals from Legal, Finance, Audit, Human Resources and Procurement.